 Applications are welcomed from people with a wide range of lived experience and from all ages and backgrounds.
+You must be eligible to volunteer in the UK.
+We are unable to provide sponsorship towards visas.
 All volunteers are required to undertake an enhanced DBS check and provide two satisfactory references.

-If you would like to apply for a volunteering position including working with groups or befriending please download, complete and return the application form below.
-If you are looking to apply for a counselling position please see the application at the bottom of this page.Volunteer Application Contact Us Volunteer Development Calendar
+If you would like to apply for a volunteering position, including working with groups or befriending, please download, complete and return the application form below.

 Volunteer Counselling Placements with Buckinghamshire Mind